j-r-jones/optsearch/README.md

   This will be detected (and handled appropriately) in a later version, but time pressures mean it has to be tolerated for now.
 It is up to you to avoid doing anything stupid.
+* Logging needs some serious work .. possibly replacement.
+It is broken, so best not to turn it up beyond 'debug' (and even that is risky).
+* If the SQLite file exists but is empty, OptSearch will spin doing nothing useful until you kill it or send it the quit signal.